RULES FOR BOWLLIARDS

 ILLEGALLY POCKETED BALLS

-On the break, all pocketed balls are spotted prior to the player beginning his scoring play (first inning of frame).
+On the break, all pocketed balls are spotted prior to the player beginning their scoring play (first inning of frame).
 During scoring play, incidentally pocketed balls are spotted.

 JUMPED OBJECT BALLS